PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:18:30
+Last updated: 2024-04-02 18:19:37
-Random Quote: There is no charm equal to tenderness of heart. - Jane Austen
+Random Quote: Strength does not come from physical capacity.
+It comes from an indomitable will. - Mahatma Gandhi